MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Relationships.md

 }
 ```

-Some of the resource reference fields in FHIR can refer to multiple different types of resources (e.g. `Practitioner` or `Organization`).
-To facilitate an easier way to resolve references, the FHIR Power Query connector adds a synthetic field to all imported resources call `<referenceId>`, which contains a concatenation of the resource type and the resource id.
+Some of the resource reference fields in FHIR can refer to multiple different types of resources (for example, `Practitioner` or `Organization`).
+To facilitate an easier way to resolve references, the FHIR Power Query connector adds a synthetic field to all imported resources call `<referenceId>`, which contains a concatenation of the resource type and the resource ID.

 To establish a relationship between two tables, you can connect a specific reference field on a resource to the corresponding `<referenceId>` field on the resource you would like it linked to.
 In simple cases, Power BI will even detect this for you automatically.

 ## Establishing FHIR relationships in Power BI

-In this section, we will show an example of establishing a relationship between the `Observation.subject.reference` field and the `<referenceId>` field on `Patient`.
+In this section, we'll show an example of establishing a relationship between the `Observation.subject.reference` field and the `<referenceId>` field on `Patient`.

-1. When importing data, select the `Patient` and `Observation` tables:
+1. When importing data, select the **Patient** and **Observation** tables:

     ![FHIR Navigation Two Resources](FHIR-Navigate-TwoResources.png)

-    Then click **Transform Data**.
+    Then select **Transform Data**.

-1. Expand the `subject` column on `Observation` to reveal `subject.reference`:
+1. Expand the **subject** column on `Observation` to reveal `subject.reference`:

     ![Expand subject reference](FHIR-ExpandSubject.png)